simplifier-ag/docker-compose/README.md

 ## Changelog:
 * PDF Plugin JS execution is disabled per default
 * Legacy OPC UA connector is disabled per default
-* New optional feature: User language select
+* New feature: Allow users to select a preferred language in workflows

 ---